portworx/px-docs/maintain/etcd.md

 ### Setup

+Use one of the two listed methods to setup etcd.

 #### Manual Setup

 It is highly recommended to follow the detailed step by step process provided by etcd to setup a brand new multi-node cluster.

 Follow the steps listed [here](https://coreos.com/etcd/docs/latest/op-guide/clustering.html)

 #### Ansible Playbook